lambda-dom/weidu_library/weidu_library/docs/libraries/references.md

 `encode_spell_affix STR_VAR value RET return`

 Returns the symbolic spell reference suffixed with a character and the first two characters relaced by the affix.
 For example, e.g. `dv:a:CLERIC_BLESS` returns `dvpr101a`.
-Function FAIL's if the spell symbol (last component) not present in `spell.ids`.
+Function FAIL's if the spell symbol (last component) not present in `spell.ids` or the returning value is longer than 8 characters.
 Format is:

 ```
 #afx:<two alphanumeric characters>:<one alphanumeric character>:<spell symbolic reference>